Zverik/sotm-baltics-2023/riga.md

 But of course there is plenty [more to see](https://www.liveriga.com/en/): amazing historic facades, cobblestone roads, a river half a kilometer in width with astonishing views.
 Fish.
-Anything to please a traveller, and we haven't even started on a brand new venue the conference will be in.
+Anything to please a traveller, and we haven't even started on an iconic venue the conference will be in.
 Do come here.
 You've got plenty of options.

 # A Map